upcode/codeup-blog/content/posts/post.md

-topic: UP[code]
+title: Programming
-title: The code that changed my career
+subtitle: The code that changed my career
-name: Posted by - UP[CODE]
+name: Uma Petersen
 date: 2015-12-5

 summary: Into the world of a software engineer.
 I often wondered what it took to become a software engineer.
 How could I know if it was the right career for me?
 I discovered a lot of misconceptions about a career in software development.
 And then I charged ahead.
 Here is my journey into software engineering  ~ and the  code that changed my career.